-A dozen die after Mumbai building collapses
+17 dead after building collapses in Mumbai, owner detained

 About 12 families were living there, said Vijay Khavale, a public relations officer with the Greater Mumbai Municipal Corporation, which oversees the building.

-More than 200 first responders have arrived at the scene, Khavale told CNN.
 It's not clear yet what caused the collapse.

-"We will only know the cause in a day or two," he said.
+"We will only know the cause in a day or two," Khavale said.

-Infrastructure accidents are tragically common in India, where critics say projects lack proper oversight and safety controls.
+Infrastructure accidents are common in India, where critics say projects lack proper oversight and safety controls.

 At least 24 people were killed in May when a wall collapsed at a wedding.
 Two bridge collapses last year -- one in Kolkata and another on a highway connecting Mumbai to Goa -- each led to the deaths of more than a dozen people.